Birmingham Water Quality at a Glance

 Where does Birmingham’s water come from?

-Cahaba River and Lake Purdy Reservoir: Serve the Shades Mountain Filter Plant, which can process up to 80 million gallons daily.
-The Cahaba River is a critical watershed that Birmingham Water Works actively works to protect.
+Cahaba River and Lake Purdy Reservoir: Primary sources for the Shades Mountain Filter Plant (up to 80 MGD capacity).
+The Cahaba River is actively protected under BWWB’s watershed management programme.

-Sipsey and Mulberry Forks of the Warrior River: Supply the Western Filter Plant, adding diversity to Birmingham’s water sources.
+Sipsey and Mulberry Forks of the Warrior River: Supply the Western Filter Plant, providing source diversity and drought resilience.

-Inland Lake: A major reservoir that serves as a water source for both the Putnam and Carson Filter Plants.
-This lake is also fed by the Sipsey Fork of the Warrior River.
+Inland Lake: A primary reservoir serving the Putnam and Carson Filter Plants, also fed by the Sipsey Fork of the Warrior River.

-Sipsey Fork of the Warrior River: Provides water to the Carson Filter Plant, completing Birmingham’s multi-source water supply network.
+Sipsey Fork of the Warrior River: Additional supply to the Carson Filter Plant.

 How is Birmingham’s water treated?

-Birmingham Water Works uses a comprehensive multi-step treatment process at its four filtration plants:
+Birmingham Water Works operates a comprehensive six-stage treatment process across all four filtration plants:

-1. Intake: Water is drawn from rivers and reservoirs, with screens removing large debris like logs, fish, and plants.
+1. Intake: Water is drawn from rivers and reservoirs; intake screens remove large debris.

-5. Filtration: The partially clarified water passes through filters to remove remaining particles and impurities.
+5. Filtration: Water passes through filter beds to capture remaining particles and fine impurities.

 Contaminants of Concern